letsencrypt/cp-cps/CP-CPS.md

 #### 7.1.3.2 Signature AlgorithmIdentifier

-The `AlgorithmIdentifier` field of `signature` and `signatureAlgorithm` fields of ISRG Certificates, CRLs, and OCSP Responses has the following (hex-encoded) DER bytes, corresponding to the issuer's key type and signature algorithm:
+When used in the context of a signature, fields of type `AlgorithmIdentifier` of all objects signed by ISRG CAs have the following (hex-encoded) DER bytes, corresponding to the issuer's key type and signature algorithm:

 | Type             | Hex AlgorithmIdentifier          |
 | ---------------- | -------------------------------- |